josecrdz1999/cosasfeas/README.md

 _[⬆ Back to Top](#table-of-contents)_

 91.  ### Question91
-Which two of the following are appropriate topics for discussion during a Sprint Retrospective? (choose the best two answers)
+Which  of the following are appropriate topics for discussion during a Sprint Retrospective? (choose the best two answers)

 - [ ] Documenting Acceptance Criteria for items in the next Sprint.
 - [ ] The order of items in the Product Backlog.